evdubs/zacks-estimates-financial-statements/README.md

 The provided schema.sql file shows the expected schema within the target PostgreSQL instance.
 This process assumes you can write to a /var/tmp/zacks folder.
 This process also assumes you have loaded your database with NASDAQ symbol file information.
 This data is provided by the [nasdaq-symbols](https://github.com/evdubs/nasdaq-symbols) project.

+The above process will download around 2GB worth of HTML documents over many hours.
+It is encouraged to compress these files when you are done processing them.